turboapps/docs/server/hub_server/administration.md

 ![](/docs/server/hub_server/admin-federated-repos-add.png)

 To add a new federated repository, click the **Add** button and enter the full name of the Turbo.net repository that you want to federate.
 Set the **Revision History Length** field to the number of past revisions to import during a sync.
 Since repositories on Turbo.net are updated automatically, some may have hundreds of images available.
 The default value is 10 revisions.
 After setting the properties, click **Save**.
 You will now see your new federated repo listed and the initial sync with Turbo.net Hub will be in progress.
 After the sync is complete you will see the new repository in your main repository list on the Hub administration page.

+To setup your own hub as the master server, refer to [Advanced Topics](/docs/server/hub_server/advanced-topics#federation).

 #### Managing API Keys